awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-getting-started.md

  -- Events -- (safe to Ctrl+C)
 ```

-For a full list of available EB CLI commands, check out the [EB CLI Command Reference](eb3-cmd-commands.md)\.
+For a full list of available EB CLI commands, check out the [EB CLI command reference](eb3-cmd-commands.md)\.